jasonsbarr/yet-another-react-boilerplate/README.md

 ### My own custom hooks package

 [React Custom Hooks](https://github.com/jasonsbarr/react-hooks-and-utils/tree/master/packages/custom-hooks) gives you some of my favorite custom hooks, which I update every time I create a new one for a project.
-Each custom hook is battle-tested and used in production in live applications.
+Each custom hook is battle-tested and has been used in production in live applications.

 ## Developer experience enhancements